bernardosulzbach/lyrics/README.md

 ## Developing

-You can use

-    $ nosetests3

-to run all tests.
+Follow PEP-8 and remember to check that all tests pass before opening a PR.

 ## Adding, maintaining lyrics